Pittsburgh sees hands-on restart of Uber's self-driving cars

-PITTSBURGH (AP) - Uber officials say the company has taken the first step toward relaunching its self-driving cars on Pittsburgh-area streets four months after a fatal accident involving one of the cars in Arizona.
+PITTSBURGH (AP) - Uber has taken the first step toward relaunching its self-driving cars on Pittsburgh-area streets four months after a fatal accident involving one of the cars in Arizona.

-The relaunch Tuesday at noon put a handful of cars on the road near Pittsburgh, where the bulk of the company's engineering outfit and test track is located.
-Uber officials say the cars have two safety operators and human hands will be on the wheel the entire time they are on the road.
+A spokeswoman said the company put a handful of vehicles back on the road at noon Tuesday, with some safety modifications to the cars and driver training.
+But for now, the cars won't be free of human control or respond to ride-hailing calls.

-Officials say the cars are not restarting in other test markets for now.
+The rollout, taking place only in Pittsburgh where the bulk of Uber's engineering outfit and test track is located, will run the cars only in manual mode with two safety operators called "mission specialists" in the front seat.
+One of the operators will have their hands on the wheel at all times and the other will document any incidents or issues for future adjustments.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.